UIUC-SINE/uiuc-sine.github.io/README.md

 # Website

+Edit the website through Github's interface or using git, as below:

 Quickstart

     git clone git@github.com:uiuc-sine/uiuc-sine.github.io

-Adding files
+Adding changes

+    git pull
     git add path/to/file
     git commit -m "added a new report" git push

 The website takes a few minutes to update, so you may want to consider [building locally](https://github.com/UIUC-SINE/uiuc-sine.github.io#building-the-site-locally).

 ## Adding Reports

-Put reports in `reports/[name]/my_report.md` or `reports/[name]/my_report/` for a collection of files.
+Put reports in `reports/[yourname]/my_report.md` or `reports/[yourname]/my_report/index.md`.

-Reports can be in [Markdown](https://commonmark.org/help/) or HTML.
-They should include a YAML frontmatter at the top of the file if you want them to show up in the reports page.
+Reports can also be HTML [exported from Jupyter](https://jupyterlab.readthedocs.io/en/stable/user/export.html).

+Include this snippet at the top of the md/html file if you want it to be listed on the `reports/` page.

 ```
 ---